 We’re here to help!
-We’ve got some simple tips that can help you get a good night’s rest and be more productive the next day.
+We’ve got some simple tips to help you get a good night’s rest and be more productive the next day.

 We know that in the NHS, there’s no time to rest!
-You work such long hours it is essential you get a good night’s rest before you tackle your next shift.
+When you work long hours, you must get a good night’s rest before tackling your next shift.
 Not getting enough sleep can affect your mental and physical health.
 A lack of sleep reduces your energy, productivity and even can affect your weight.

 Control your lighting

 - At night, avoid bright screens 1-2 hours before you go to bed.
-If you do go on your phone set it to nighttime more so it reduced the amount of blue light emitted.
-Also, try and not fall asleep to the television on.
-The light from the TV reduces melatonin being produced and it disturbs our peace.
-Finally, make sure your room is dark. maybe invest in some new curtains or blinds that block out any light or try using a sleep mask.
+If you do go on your phone, set it to nighttime more, so it reduces the amount of blue light emitted.
+Also, try and not to fall asleep to the television on.
+The light from the TV reduces melatonin being produced, and it disturbs our peace.
+Finally, make sure your room is dark.
+Maybe invest in some new curtains or blinds that block out any light or try using a sleep mask.

 Keep your sleep pattern in sync

-This is probably the most important step for a better nights sleep.
+This is probably the most crucial step for a better nights sleep.
 Constantly changing your sleep pattern will dramatically affect your body clock.
-Many NHS staff, unfortunately, have to do different shifts each week which doesn’t help your sleep pattern at all however, our how NHS staff can deal with the night shift blog offers some tips on how to overcome a night shift.
+Many NHS staff, unfortunately, have to do different shifts each week, which doesn’t help your sleep pattern at all; however, our how NHS staff can deal with the night shift blog offers some tips on how to overcome a night shift.

 Some quick tips we have to share are:

 - Avoid the urge to have a lie-in.
-The more your sleep pattern differs the more you’ll start to feel ‘jet-lag’ symptoms.
+The more your sleep pattern differs, the more you’ll start to feel ‘jet-lag symptoms.
 You’ll tend to feel more sleepy and tired by doing this.
-If you have a late-night still try and get up at your normal time and opt for a daytime nap to help with tiredness rather than a lie-in.
+If you have a late night, try and get up at your normal time and opt for a daytime nap to help with tiredness rather than a lie-in.

 Improve your sleep environment

 Your sleeping environment is so important!
-We tend to forget how important it actually is, you spend a third of your day in bed every day.
-If you haven’t changed your sleeping environment in a while and you are suffering from a bad nights sleep then kit’s time to do something about it!
+We tend to forget how important it actually is; you spend a third of your day in bed every day.
+If you haven’t changed your sleeping environment in a while and you are suffering from a bad nights sleep, then kit’s time to do something about it!
 The most important factor is a good quality mattress.
-Choosing a mattress that provides the right level of support and comfort will help to prevent back problems and will help you get a relaxing sleep, so you’re refreshed ready for another shift.
-Beds and mattresses can be quite expensive, but NHS staff can currently get 10% off online with our NHS discount code at Bensons for Beds.
-You could even find the bed or mattress which suits you at your local store, then buy it online through our website and save 10%.
+Choosing a mattress that provides the right level of support and comfort will help prevent back problems and help you get a relaxing sleep, so you’re refreshed ready for another shift.
+Beds and mattresses can be quite expensive, but NHS staff can currently get 10% off online with our NHS discount code at Benson’s for Beds.
+You could even find the bed or mattress that suits you at your local store, buy it online through our website, and save 10%.